-Source: KPI Aviation Marketing Solutions, "What North American Air Travelers expect from Airports in the COVID-19 Era," July 2020
+Source: KPI Aviation Marketing Solutions

+What Air Travelers Expect from Airports in the COVID-19 Era.
+Passenger Survey from King County, Washington.
+September 2020

 Opportunities

 With any great challenge comes the prospect of doing better.

 Healthier travel

 We are in the midst of establishing new standards and practices that will make healthier travel the new normal.
 The pandemic changes how we look at everything we do, including new projects at SEA (e.g. South Satellite renovations) which will now include reviews through a health and hygiene lens.
 Might there be a time in the future when people no longer blame their latest cold on their last flight?